 Let us dive right into this constitutional amendment.

-The Scheduled Tribes in Nagaland were no longer guaranteed seats in the Lok Sabha and the State Legislative Assembly thanks to the 23rd Amendment of Indian Constitution.
+The Scheduled Tribes in Nagaland were no longer guaranteed seats in the Lok Sabha and the State Legislative Assembly due to the 23rd Amendment of the Indian Constitution.
 This amendment also prohibited the Governor from appointing more than one Anglo-Indian to a State Legislative Assembly.

 Originally, Article 334 of the Constitution mandated that seat reservations end in 1960.
 However, the 8th Amendment extended this deadline to 1970.